Surface Waste Management Manual

 Application should be made by letter of request, there is no application form.
 You may number your responses to correspond to the requests for information outlined below.
 The application must contain this information before it can be processed.

-List any chemicals that are in use or will be used to treat the water or oil, the purpose for using the chemicals, and the concentrations used.
-Attach a copy of the manufacturers brochure and the material safety data sheets for each chemical.
+- List any chemicals that are in use or will be used to treat the water or oil, the purpose for using the chemicals, and the concentrations used.
+Attach a copy of the manufacturer’s brochure and the safety data sheets for each chemical.

-Please indicate the latitude - longitude coordinates to the nearest second for the discharge point, the treatment facility, and each wellhead associated with this discharge.
-If the latitude - longitude coordinates are not readily available, a complete original U.S. Geological Survey 7 1/2 minute quadrangle map of the area may be submitted with the exact location of each well, the treatment facility, and the discharge point clearly marked.
+- Please indicate the latitude - longitude coordinates to the nearest second for the discharge point, the treatment facility, and each wellhead associated with this discharge.

 The application and any attachments should be mailed to:

 P. O. Box 12967

 Send a copy of the application and any attachments to the appropriate District Office.

 Before any permit may be issued, the operator must have an Organization (Form P-5) on file with the Austin Office of the Commission.